robin-thoene/device-automation/arch/README.md

 ## Installation instructions

+TODO: switch boot loader to systemd-boot and enable secure boot

 For now, the installation of Arch Linux will be done within this setup following the [official documentation](https://wiki.archlinux.org/title/Installation_guide#).